 Prior to taking up his current position with the ADA in May 2003 Neil served (full-time) for over 31 years in the Australian army.
-He continued to serve part-time as an active reservist until April 2018 and celebrated his 45th anniversary serving with the ADF in January this year.
+He continued to serve part-time as an active reservist until April 2018 and celebrated his 45th anniversary serving with the ADF in January that year.

-Neil's military experiences over four and a half decades have spanned a wide range of regimental, intelligence, liaison, teaching, operational planning, operations research and historical research positions throughout Australia and overseas.
+Neil's military experiences over four and a half decades spanned a wide range of regimental, intelligence, liaison, teaching, operational planning, operations research and historical research positions throughout Australia and overseas.